 Since 1970, the Pride Center of the Capital Region has stood as a beacon of hope and support for our LGBTQIA+ community.
 As the nation's oldest continuously operating LGBTQIA+ community center, we've witnessed tremendous change while remaining steadfast in our commitment to creating safe, affirming spaces where all can thrive.

-In 2024, the Pride Center of the Capital Region strengthened its position as a cornerstone of LGBTQIA+ support through expanded essential services, community programming, and the creation of affirming spaces that fostered connection and belonging.
+In 2026, the Pride Center of the Capital Region continues to strengthen its position as a cornerstone of LGBTQIA+ support through expanded essential services, community programming, and the creation of affirming spaces that fostered connection and belonging.
 Our innovative outreach initiatives and deepened advocacy efforts specifically addressed the needs of LGBTQIA+ individuals in rural and suburban communities, leading crucial conversations on policy and equality.
 By combining direct services with community engagement and advocacy, we continued building a more equitable and resilient future for all LGBTQIA+ people in the Capital Region.

 OUR MISSION